 - cathedral: Central church of a diocese and seat of the bishop.
 Not a generic term for any large church.

 - Christian: Use as an overall term, but not as a substitute for a precise name of a denomination.
-If possible, it is perferable to name the denomination, e.g. Roman Catholic, Lutheran, Baptist, etc. Protestant and Orthodox are also overall terms and more precision, for example Methodist or Greek Orthodox, is preferable.
+If possible, it is preferable to name the denomination, e.g., Roman Catholic, Lutheran, Baptist, etc. Protestant and Orthodox are also overall terms and more precision, for example Methodist or Greek Orthodox, is preferable.

 - church, Church: A church is a house of prayer or a denomination.
-Capitalise when used in a title.
 In a story about a single church, “the Church” can be used to refer to the whole denomination on second reference and “Church” can be used as an adjective to mean belonging to that church.